This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 --vpc-id ${CLUSTER_VPC_ID}

-You can enable ingress to the RDS instance from your cluster for port 5432 by running:
+Then enable ingress to the RDS instance from your cluster for port 5432 by running:

 $ CLUSTER_SECURITY_GROUP_ID=$(